 Scheduling a virtual urgent care consultation with an online doctor is a quick and easy way to get a professional opinion on what to do for your congested throat.

-DrHouse is an app where you can connect with an online doctor in less than 15 minutes and schedule an in-person same-day doctor visit, allowing you to quickly get the help you need.
-It is also possible to purchase medications via built-in online pharmacy.
+DrHouse is an app where you can connect with an online doctor in less than 15 minutes allowing you to quickly get the help you need.

-If you’re not sure why your throat is clogged, talking to a doctor is a great way to get some answers and relief.
+If you’re unsure why your throat is clogged, talking to a doctor is a great way to find answers and get relief.

 How Long Can Throat Congestion Last?